runekrauss/freddy/README.md

 }
 ```

+You can incidentally also choose how a variable should be decomposed if the DD type supports it.
+Although the
+[positive Davio expansion](https://en.wikipedia.org/wiki/Reed–Muller_expansion) applies to BMDs, other expansion types
-Other parameters can be found in the [configuration](include/freddy/config.hpp).
+can be found in the [decomposition type list](include/freddy/expansion.hpp).

 ## :white_check_mark: Tests

-Tests can be built with CMake using the flag `-DFREDDY_TEST=ON` on the command line and run by `ctest`:
+[Tests](test) can be built with CMake using the flag `-DFREDDY_TEST=ON` on the command line and run by `ctest`:

 ```console
 $ cmake -DCMAKE_BUILD_TYPE=Release -DFREDDY_TEST=ON -B build/Release